AndrewPaulLund/cs205project/README.md

 ---

 ### Description of advanced features like models/platforms not explained in class, advanced functions of modules, techniques to mitigate overheads, challenging parallelization or implementation aspects...

-We initially had a very hard timing profiling the SAMtools library.
+- We initially had a very hard timing profiling the SAMtools library.
 We spent more than two weeks trying to get the gprof profiler to run, and finally had a breakthrough when we realized we needed to include
+- OpenMP was not trivial, and unsuccessful in speeding up execution time

 Use of load balancing is an advanced feature in my opinion.